ooni/probe-cli/docs/design/dd-003-step-by-step.md

 observations (not shown here) and a single function for interpreting observations.
 It would feel more natural to have a single function for each submeasuremement and have such a function deal with data collection and interpretation.
-(So, the way in which we implemented the insights at [ooni/probe-engine#13](https://github.com/ooni/probe-engine/issues/13), was probably misguiding us and I think the conceptually wrong culprit is [this comment](https://github.com/ooni/probe-engine/issues/13#issuecomment-548900579)).
+(So, how we implemented the insights at [ooni/probe-engine#13](https://github.com/ooni/probe-engine/issues/13), was probably misguiding us, and I think the conceptually wrong culprit is [this comment](https://github.com/ooni/probe-engine/issues/13#issuecomment-548900579)).

-We are not using the tactic we're currently analyzing in ooni/probe-cli, still the code for determining the results of experiments is the same.
-Perhaps, the first take-home lesson of this historic survey is that we should improve in this respect and make result-determining code more obvious and more close to code that performs the measurement.
+We are not using the tactic we're currently analyzing in ooni/probe-cli; still, the code for determining the results of experiments is the same.
+Perhaps, the first take-home lesson of this historical survey is that we should improve in this respect and make result-determining code more obvious and closer to the code that performs the measurement.
 We will eventually come to fix this issue later in this document.
 For now, let us continue to analyze this tactic.